custom-cards/bar-card/README.md

 | Name | Description
 | ---- | ----
 | bar-card-color | Defines the default bar color.
-| bar-card-border-radius | Defines the border radius of the bar.
+| bar-card-border-radius | Defines the default border radius of the bar.
 | bar-card-disabled-color | Defines the bar color when state is `unavailable`.

 ## CSS Elements